Inrixia/Floatplane-Downloader/wiki/script.md

 ---
 Make sure you have **[Node.js](https://nodejs.org/en/)** installed on your system.

+**You can download the latest version from here: https://github.com/Inrixia/Floatplane-PlexDownloader/releases**

 1. **Download the script:**

    >Make sure to extract the files on the drive you want the videos saved to.
 Or you can syslink the videos folder to the drive you want.